Staying asleep

-If there is something in our environment which alerts us during our light sleep, such as noise or light or being too hot, this may rouse us from sleep.
-It’s therefore important to keep our environment quiet, dark and cool.
-(See Going to Sleep section for more information here).
+If something alerts us during our light sleep, such as a noise or light or being too hot, or needing to pee, this may rouse us from sleep.
+Therefore, keep your sleep environment quiet, dark and cool, and make sure you are drinking enough water early enough in the day, and stop drinking within an hour or two of bed.

 Another common reason for waking up is the others in our lives, including partners, pets and children.
 Find suggestions below about how to manage these aspects, along with tips about how to get back to sleep again.